 - When posts were first made to USENET, the content would take time to migrate from server to server.
 However, it would eventually be available to any user, regardless of what server they were accessing the content from.

-- Despite its very advanced age – now over 31 years old – users can still find and access USENET-exclusive server farms.
+- Despite its very advanced age users can still find and access USENET-exclusive server farms.

 The idea for USENET was first developed by Tom Truscott and Jim Ellis.
+The idea for USENET was first grew in 1979, with the first USENET servers first coming out in 1980.
+Truscott and Ellis developed it from the original Unix-to-Unix Copy network structure which allowed users to read and post messages.
 It was originally designed to serve in many similar fashions to what the modern-day internet is known as.
 As originally designed, it was broken into numerous separate areas.
 For example, individuals could find separate areas for humanities, news, sports, and more.
 They could then make posts and converse with other users.

 - Tom Truscott, Jim Ellis